About the Study

 Mobility

 The Lake Interchange serves as a major link to the regional freeway system as part of I-794 and a key freight transportation route for Port Milwaukee.
-With eight service ramps connecting I-794 Lake Interchange to the local street network, it provides direct access to and from downtown Milwaukee, Historic Third Ward and Lakefront for some of the state’s largest employers, destinations, attractions, and densely populated neighborhoods.
+With eight service ramps connecting I-794 Lake Interchange to the surface street network, it provides direct access to and from downtown Milwaukee, Historic Third Ward and Lakefront for some of the state’s largest employers, destinations, attractions, and densely populated neighborhoods.

 PDF download